zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 by or to survive through a certain situation not having all of the resources, all of the things that you would like to have in a perfect  world or ideally.

 Madison is saying that she and Bill will “have to make do with warm champagne and sandwiches.”
-She says, “I hope you remembered t o bring a corkscrew and some dishes and silverware.”
+She says, “I hope you remembered to bring a corkscrew and some dishes and silverware.”
 A “corkscrew” (corkscr ew) is a special tool that you use to remove the very top of a wine or champagne b ottle.
 Technically, you’re removing the little piece that is put into the top of the bottle to keep the liquid inside of it.
 That little piece is called a “cork,”  and hence a corkscrew screws into or goes into the cork in order to allow you to pull  it out.

 “Dishes” are, of course, the things that you use for eating – plates and bowls, for example.
 We use the term “silverware” to mean the s ame as “eating utensils” – that is to say knives, forks, and spoons.
 Technical ly, silverware would be eating utensils made out of or plated with silver, but we use the term more generally to mean the knives, forks, and spoons that you eat wit h.